Ananthnbhat/nextjs-blog/README.md

 npm run dev
 ```

-routing using file system inside the pages folder
+* routing using file system inside the pages folder

-layout.js acts like the root component App.js
+* layout.js acts like the root component App.js

-layout.js uses CSS-Modules for css
+* layout.js uses CSS-Modules for css

-This App component (\_app.js) is the top-level component which will be common across all the different pages.
+* The App component (\_app.js) is the top-level component which will be common across all the different pages.
 This is the only
 place where we import the global css (global.css), which will be applied for each and every page.

 Pre-rendering: There are 2 types: Static generation & Server-side rendering.